Join FREE and get 10% off your next order!

 5. Reduce stress before bed

 If your child is stressed about sickness, such as a cold, try applying some of the Little Innoscents Organic Vapour Winter Blues Balm.
-It’s 100% natural and perfect for helping to relieve symptoms such as congestion, inflammation and stuffiness, made with gentle ingredients like Eucalyptus Oil and Shea Butter to help clear a blocked nose.
+It’s 100% natural and perfect for helping to relieve symptoms such as congestion, inflammation and stuffiness, made with gentle ingredients like Eucalyptus Oil and Shea Butter which may help to clear a blocked nose.
 To apply, rub a small amount onto your baby’s chest.
-Alternatively, a few drops of the Little Innoscents Breathe Easy Essential Oil Blend can be used in an oil diffuser to cleanse the air, assist breathing and minimise allergy symptoms.
+Alternatively, a few drops of the Little Innoscents Breathe Easy Essential Oil Blend can be used in an oil diffuser to cleanse the air and may assist breathing and minimise allergy symptoms.

 "I love the being able to read all the product reviews before I buy and LOVE, LOVE the rewards program."